redislabs-training/ru203/README.md

 Run the following query to find books with a specific ISBN:

-    FT.SEARCH checkouts-idx "@book_isbn13:9780393059168"
+    FT.SEARCH checkouts-idx "@book_isbn:9780393059168"

-The books-idx indexes the `book_isbn13` field as `TEXT NOSTEM`, so the ISBN in this query is treated as a text value. `NOSTEM` tells RediSearch that we don't need to index terms for this field using "stemming," which is an approach that helps with full-text search, but not with exact-phrase matches.
+The books-idx indexes the `book_isbn` field as `TEXT NOSTEM`, so the ISBN in this query is treated as a text value. `NOSTEM` tells RediSearch that we don't need to index terms for this field using "stemming," which is an approach that helps with full-text search, but not with exact-phrase matches.